OpenCyphal/public_regulated_data_types/README.md

 standard data structures should not be larger than 366 bytes when serialized.
 The number is dictated by the size of the largest data structure, which is the response part of the service `uavcan.node.GetInfo`.
-Third-party types are recommended to follow this advice as well to maximize compatibility.
+Non-standard (vendor-specific) types are recommended to follow this advice as well to maximize compatibility.

 Follow the naming conventions defined in the specification.